wolfgangasdf/sfsyncbrowser/README.md

 # Introduction

-SSyncBrowser is a file synchronization and remote file browsing program.
+SFSyncBrowser is a file synchronization and remote file browsing program.
 It supports sftp and local mounts.
 It is by far not as complete as cyberduck or winsftp, but it is fast (and not much code), with solid synchronization, supports multiple bookmarks per server, and multiple protocols per server (like sftp/local mount).